Conditions of Entry

 • Please keep the gym area neat and tidy and return all weights to their correct location.

-These Conditions of Entry are by order of the General Manager, Hobart City Council.
+These Conditions of Entry are by order of the Chief Executive Officer, Hobart City Council.